 Summit Outpatient Program

-- The Summit Outpatient staff recognizes the importance of collaboration and communication with each client’s Child and Family Team (CFT).
+- The Summit Outpatient Program staff maintains communication with each member’s Child and Family Team.